Get started guide for Azure developers

 Although unlikely, it’s not impossible for an entire datacenter to go offline because of an event such as a natural disaster or Internet failure.
 It’s a best practice to host vital business applications in more than one datacenter to provide maximum availability.
 Using multiple regions can also reduce latency for global users and provide additional opportunities for flexibility when updating applications.

 Some services, such as Virtual Machine and App Services, use Azure Traffic Manager to enable multi-region support with failover between regions to support high-availability enterprise applications.
-For an example, see Azure reference architecture: Web application with high availability.
+For an example, see Azure reference architecture: Run a web application in multiple regions.

 When to use: When you have enterprise and high-availability applications that benefit from failover and replication.